tnipen/tnipen.github.io/_posts/2020-06-15-titanlib-gridpp.markdown

 ## Quality control of observations

-The first step is to ensure that the observations we use are trustworthy.
-Let's start by reading observations and their station's metadata from file into arrays:
+The first step is to ensure that only trustworthy observations are used, as erronerous observations can lead to large errors in the final analysis.
+For this we will use titanlib, but let's start by reading observations and their station's metadata from file into arrays:

 {% highlight python %}